sakaal/service_infra_ansible/README.md

 1. Examine until you understand the configuration files.
    Make working copies of the sample files as appropriate for your environment.

-1. Observe instructions found in the configuration files.
+1. Observe the instructions found in the configuration files.

 ### Deploying the DNS zones